-Besides the need to ensure consistency with the derived theoretical model, the inclusion of money, the exchange rate and foreign prices as key determinants of domestic price level is consistent with previous studies on Mozambique (Ubide 1997 and Omar 2003) and reflects the relevance attributed to these variables by the IMF and the Bank of Mozambique in their explanations about inflation dynamics.
+Beyond the implications of the derived theoretical model, the inclusion of money, exchange rate and foreign prices as key determinants of domestic price level is consistent with previous studies on Mozambique (Ubide 1997 and Omar 2003) and reflects the relevance attributed to these variables by the IMF and the Central Bank of Mozambique in their explanations about inflation dynamics.
 For example, the Bank of Mozambique identifies exchange rate depreciation as one of the factors explaining annual inflation in all of its annual reports from 2000 to 2006.
-In many of its reports, the bank also points out that money growth above the target is a key factor behind missed inflation targets.
+In many of its reports, the bank also points out money growth beyond the target as a key factor behind missed inflation targets.
 Similarly, the IMF (2003) names the same factors but with particular emphasis on excessive money growth.

 Nevertheless, it should be noted that the model fails to account for demand and supply shocks due to lack of data.
-In many studies (for example, Gueorguiev 2003 and McCarthy 2000) demand and supply shocks have been proxied by the output gap74 and oil prices75 respectively.
-In addition, the model does not include proxies for seasonal factors, the importance of which in explaining inflation dynamics has been confirmed empirically by Ubide (1997).
+In many studies (for example Gueorguiev 2003 and McCarthy 2000) these shocks have been proxied by the output gap12 and oil prices13 respectively.
+In addition, the model does not include proxies for seasonal factors which their importance in explaining inflation dynamics has been confirmed empirically by Ubide (1997).
 It is expected that some of these seasonal factors can be accounted for by seasonal adjustment of the series.
 On balance, it is hoped that although this specification only captures monetary and external (imported inflation and exchange rate depreciation) factors of inflation, it can be useful in drawing important policy implications.